openstack-archive/fuel-main/docs/user/networks.rst

 must be specified for floating and public networks.
 Current limitation of FuelWeb is that the user can use only the same L2 segment for both public and floating networks.

-Example configuration for one of the ports on Cisco switch: interface GigabitEthernet0/6               # switch port description s0_eth0 jv                     # description switchport trunk encapsulation dot1q       # enables VLANs switchport trunk native vlan 262           # access port, untags VLAN 262 switchport trunk allowed vlan 100,102,104  # 100,102,104 VLANs are passed with tags switchport mode trunk                      # specifies the special mode to allow tagged traffic spanning­tree portfast trunk               # specifies this port as STP Edge port (to prevent DHCP timeout issues)
+Example configuration for one of the ports on Cisco switch html:

+| interface GigabitEthernet0/6               # switch port
+| description s0_eth0 jv                     # description
+| switchport trunk encapsulation dot1q       # enables VLANs
+| switchport trunk native vlan 262           # access port, untags VLAN 262
+| switchport trunk allowed vlan 100,102,104  # 100,102,104 VLANs are passed with tags
+| switchport mode trunk                      # To allow more than 1 VLAN on the port
+| spanning­tree portfast trunk               # STP Edge port to skip network loop checks (to prevent DHCP timeout issues).
+| vlan 262,100,102,104                       # Might be needed for enabling VLANs

 Router
 ^^^^^^